The Growing Gains and Pains of Iterative Web Corpora Crawling: Insights from South Slavic CLASSLA-web 2.0 Corpora: Evolution of the Web between CLASSLA-web 1.0 and CLASSLA-web 2.0

 \subsection{Degradation of Web Content}

-While the comparison between versions 1.0 and 2.0 of the CLASSLA-web corpora revealed substantial gains in text content, manual inspection of the most frequent domains also showed a notable increase in low-quality or automatically generated content.
-As shown in Figure \ref{fig:bad-domains}, a manual review of the Western Slavic CLASSLA-web 2.0 corpora found that many of the top 250 domains were problematic, accounting for 15\% of the total number of texts before their removal.
+While the comparison between versions 1.0 and 2.0 of the CLASSLA-web corpora revealed substantial gains in text content, manual inspection of the most frequent domains also showed a notable increase in low-quality or automatically generated content.\footnote{Lists of domains from the CLASSLA-web corpora that have been manually verified or identified as low quality are provided at \url{https://github.com/clarinsi/classla-web/tree/main/urls}.} As shown in Figure \ref{fig:bad-domains}, a manual review of the Western South Slavic CLASSLA-web 2.0 corpora found that many of the top 250 domains were problematic, accounting for 15\% of the total number of texts before their removal.

 In contrast, this issue was much less prominent in the CLASSLA-web 1.0 corpora, crawled in 2021 and 2022.
 There, low-quality domains rarely appeared among the top 250 domains, and manual inspection led to the removal of only 1\% of texts -- 15 times less than in the 2.0 version, which was crawled in 2024.
 The likely cause of this surge in low-quality content is the growing availability of automated text generation tools.
 These findings highlight the importance of manually reviewing the most frequent domains as a necessary step in preparing high-quality web corpora.